My Story: Jennifer Long

 I decided to look if there were any local companies.
 This is when I found my gem.
 I loved the look of the site and I loved the clothes.
 They were definitely more along the lines of what I was looking for.
 I decided I wanted to learn more about this company and more about sun protective clothing in general.

 So I sent an email, just asking to learn about them and maybe even a possibility to intern.
-I was open for anything even if it meant just an email back.
-I did get and email back with a chance to meet up and talk more.
+I was open to anything even if it meant just an email back.
+I did get an email back with a chance to meet up and talk more.
 It was Marina who I got to meet with.

 So now I get to intern and learn so much about something I am so passionate about from two great women, Marina and her design manager Jonna Jurkovich.
 I also get to help out with sales for the west coast.